TScafeJR/blackjack-rl/README.md

 - `dqn` - Deep Q-learning: the network predicts a value per action, trained off an experience replay buffer with a target network and epsilon-greedy exploration
 - `mc` - Monte Carlo control: the network regresses observed episode returns for each state/action visited
+- `basic` - textbook H17 basic strategy adapted to this action space, the strongest fixed benchmark
 - `noob` / `apprehensive` / `aggressive` / `random` - heuristic baselines (always hit, always stay, double when funded, and uniformly random)

 Learning agents see their hand total, a soft ace flag, the dealer upcard, and whether double down is available.
 Rewards are the hand's net profit as a fraction of the bet.